maxng07/ksqlDB/README.md

 # ksqlDB

 This is to document the learnings I have on ksqlDB.
 Version installed 28.2.
 I installed kafka and ksqlDB on the same 4 vCPU, 8G RAM VM.
 This does not cover installations, a lot of guide can be found online in confluent website for downloading and installing ksqlDB.
 I created 2 topics for ingestion of logs from my server.
 6 months worth of logs, approx 13K entries of lines for one of the topic, intending to create more topics.
 Each Stream processing creates topic in kafka.
+For sizing guide, please refer to confluent website.

 CLI v0.28.2, Server v0.28.2